The Bible says that humans were directly and uniquely created by God. We are not products of an evolutionary process that began with lower life forms.

 The Bible says Adam and Eve, the first humans, were the pinnacle of God’s creation.

-He formed them through two discrete acts after he had commanded the animal kinds to exist.
-He created them male and female as adults, not infants.
+He formed them, male and female, as adults, not infants, through two discrete acts after commanding the animal kinds to exist.

 God made Adam and Eve in his image on a soulful level and gave them dominion over the earth, so they could manage it as they saw fit.